groberts822/C.A.L.I.N.K./README.md

 <img width="613" height="91" alt="image" src="https://github.com/user-attachments/assets/7bc8a3e3-9fda-4cac-a896-a88c183f8c86" />

 The enclosure was designed in CAD and 3D printed.
-The goals were: as thin as possible, flush to the wall, and the USB-C charging port accessible from the side without removing the device.
+The goals were to keep it as thin as possible, flush to the wall, and the USB-C charging port accessible from the side without removing the device.
 The display sits in a recessed front frame so it appears flush with the face, and the whole unit hangs on two wall anchors from keyhole slots on the back.

 **Design decisions:**
 - Recessed display frame so the screen sits flush with the front face